 I’ve seen first hand the paradoxical relief experienced by a caregiver and patient when told that the confusing mix of memory loss, anxiety and difficulty with basic work tasks may be a result of Alzheimer’s dementia.
 Knowing the explanation for such a change in someone’s ability to function independently and then working with a clinical team specialized in the ongoing care and support of individuals with dementia can dramatically improve quality of life for both patient and caregiver alike, despite the reality that Alzheimer’s disease is a terminal illness.

-My mantra to patients and their families is to focus on what they can do despite this illness and not dwell on what they are no longer able to accomplish.
+My mantra to patients and their families is to focus on what they can do despite this illness and not dwell on what they are no longer are able to accomplish.
 Social engagement, physical and mental exercise, a nutritional focus on the principles of the Mediterranean diet and remaining engaged in meaningful activities are the goals of care to improve quality of life for individuals with dementia.
 We are excited to launch this important integrated and collaborative Memory Care Initiative at Partners HealthCare so that individuals with Alzheimer’s disease and related dementias and their caregivers will experience a better quality of life and improved health care outcomes.
 After two decades in the field of geriatric psychiatry, I truly appreciate the opportunity to utilize a population health approach with colleagues from across our health care system to improve our ability to assess, treat and support individuals and their families impacted by the Alzheimer’s epidemic.